Abhinks151/Chronova/README.md

 ## 📌 Note

-This project is intended for learning purposes so Contributions, suggestions, and constructive code reviews are welcome!
+This project is intended for learning purposes.
+Contributions, suggestions, and constructive code reviews are welcome!